konstkov/Embedded-C-Labs/README.md

 ## Highlights

-- Implemented LED blinking program using debounce mechanism and Pulse Width Modulation.
+- Implemented LED blinking using a debounce mechanism and Pulse Width Modulation (PWM)
-- Learned how to use interrupt handlers for asynchronous handling of LED logic.
+- Learned to use interrupt handlers for asynchronous LED control
-- Developed firmware for rotation and calibration of stepper motor.
+- Developed firmware for rotation and calibration of a stepper motor
-- Established wireless comunication with LoRaWAN module using UART protocol.
+- Established wireless communication with a LoRaWAN module using UART
-- Designed firmware for writing and reading log messages from EEPROM memory using I2C protocol.
+- Designed firmware for writing and reading log messages from EEPROM using I2C